 - Mobilization/Movement of the TMJ to release scar tissue that restricts muscle movement and to improve range of motion.

 - Education in Stress Management

 - Education in joint preservation techniques—eating habits

-Although a referral is not necessary, please consult with your dentist at Avon, CT Center to see if he or she would like Physical Therapy as an option for your TMJ pain.
+Although a referral is not necessary, please consult with your dentist at Canton, CT Center to see if he or she would like Physical Therapy as an option for your TMJ pain.